cf73/humanity/content/collections/books/how-democracies-die-2018.md

     content:
       -
         type: text
-        text: 'Drawing on decades of research and a wide range of historical and global examples, from 1930s Europe to contemporary Hungary, Turkey, and Venezuela, to the American South during Jim Crow, Levitsky and Ziblatt show how democracies die--and how ours can be saved.'
+        text: 'Drawing on decades of research and a wide range of historical and global examples, from 1930s Europe to contemporary Hungary, Turkey, and Venezuela, to the American South during Jim Crow, Levitsky and Ziblatt show how democracies die -- and how ours can be saved.'
   -
     type: paragraph
     content:
       -
         type: text
+        text: 'In 2021, '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'The Economist'
+      -
+        type: text
-        text: 'In 2021, The Economist described it as arguably the most important book of the Trump era.'
+        text: ' described it as arguably the most important book of the Trump era.'
 collection_type: book
 challenges:
   - democracy